 The Company accounts for its uncertain tax positions in accordance with U.S. GAAP.
 The purpose of this method is to clarify accounting for uncertain tax positions recognized.
 The U.S. GAAP method of accounting for uncertain tax positions utilizes a two-step approach to evaluate tax positions.
 Step one, recognition, requires evaluation of the tax position to determine if based solely on technical merits it is more likely than not to be sustained upon examination.
-Step two, measurement, is addressed only if a position is more likely than not to be sustained upon ultimate settlement with tax authorities.
+Step two, measurement, is addressed only if a position is more likely than not to be sustained.
+In step two, the tax benefit is measured as the largest amount of benefit, determined on a cumulative probability basis, which is more likely than not to be realized upon ultimate settlement with tax authorities.
 If a position does not meet the more likely than not threshold for recognition in step one, no benefit is recorded until the first subsequent period in which the more likely than not standard is met, the issue is resolved with the taxing authority or the statute of limitations expires.
 Positions previously recognized are derecognized when the Company subsequently determines the position no longer is more likely than not to be sustained.
 Evaluation of tax positions, their technical merits and measurements using cumulative probability are highly subjective management estimates.
 Actual results could differ materially from these estimates.